The Terrible and Awful Are Not Mysteries

 Why do we engage in terrible and awful actions?

-The answer is not enigmatic.
+The answer is not mysterious.

 Forgiveness, too, presents a perplexing concept.
 Its purpose is primarily to liberate oneself from the burden of past pain and embrace one’s full potential.
 Or as a follower of Jesus, obedience.